joshkmartinez/leaves/README.md

 # Leaves

-### A dead-simple bot that deletes a user's messages once they leave your discord server.
+### A dead-simple bot that deletes a user's messages once they are kicked, banned, or leave your discord server.
 No configuration required.
 #### [Invite](https://top.gg/bot/767559534167851008/invite/)  - [Support Server](https://discord.gg/4xCUX7ddgy)
 Prefix: `leaves`
 Commands: